-Graduate Diploma in Pharmaceutical Sciences (GradDipPharmSc) Graduate Certificate in Pharmaceutical Sciences (GradCertPharmSc)
+Graduate Diploma in Public Health (GradDipPH)

-- 1. The Graduate Diploma and the Graduate Certificate in Pharmaceutical Sciences may be awarded by the Council to a candidate who has satisfactorily completed a program of advanced study. - 2.
-A candidate for the Graduate Diploma or Graduate Certificate: - (a) shall have been awarded a relevant degree of Bachelor of three full-time years duration (or the part-time equivalent) from the University of New South Wales or a qualification considered equivalent from another university or tertiary institution at a level acceptable to the Committee. - (b) In exceptional cases, an applicant who submits evidence of such other academic and professional qualifications as may be approved by the Committee and who has had at least two years experience working in the pharmaceutical manufacturing industry in areas relating the scientific and technical aspects of that industry may be permitted to enrol for the Graduate Certificate, and, if the level of proficiency shown in these studies is deemed satisfactory by the Committee, that candidate may convert his or her candidature to that of the Diploma.
+1. A Graduate Diploma in Public Health may be awarded by the Council to a candidate who has satisfactorily completed an approved program of study.

+2. (1) A candidate for the Graduate Diploma shall:

+(2) have been awarded an appropriate degree of Bachelor in a health related discipline from the University of New South Wales or a qualification considered equivalent from another university or tertiary institution at a level acceptable to the Higher Degree Committee of the Faculty of Medicine (hereinafter referred to as the Committee) AND at least three years experience in a health or health-related field, or

+(3) In exceptional cases, an applicant who submits evidence of such other academic and professional attainment as may be approved by the Committee may be permitted to enrol for the Graduate Diploma;

-(c) If the Committee is not satisfied with the qualifications submitted by an applicant, the Committee may require the applicant to undergo such assessment or carry out such work as the Committee may prescribe, before permitting enrolment.
+(4) If the Committee is not satisfied with the qualifications submitted by an applicant the Committee may require the applicant to undergo such assessment or carry out such work as the Committee may prescribe, before permitted enrolment.

-- 3. (a) An application to enrol as a candidate for the award shall be made on the prescribed form and lodged with the Registrar at least two calendar months before the commencement of the session in which enrolment is to begin. - (b) A candidate for the award shall be required to undertake such formal subjects and pass such assessment as prescribed. - (c) The progress of a candidate shall be reviewed at least once annually by the Committee and, as a result of its review, the Committee may cancel enrolment or take such other action as it considers appropriate. - (d) The minimum and maximum periods of part-time candidature shall be: - (i) for the Diploma: 4 and 8 academic sessions; - (ii) for the Certificate: 2 and 4 academic sessions, respectively. - (e) Students not qualified to enrol in the Master's program but who are qualified to enrol for the Diploma, may, at the successful completion of the Diploma program and at the discretion of the Committee, convert their candidature to that of Master. - (f) Articulation: a candidate holding the award of Graduate Diploma in Pharmaceutical Sciences from the University of New South Wales who, at a later date, wishes to enrol for the degree of Master of Pharmaceutical Science may, at the discretion of the Committee, be awarded the degree after the successful completion of 16 additional units of course material.
+3. (1) An application to enrol as a candidate for the diploma shall be made on the prescribed form which shall be lodged with the Registrar by the advertised closing date, which shall be at least two calendar months before the commencement of the session in which the enrolment is to begin.

+(2) A candidate for the diploma shall be required to undertake the subjects, and pass any assessment, required.

+(3) The progress of a candidate shall be reviewed by the end of each session by the Committee and as a result of its review the Committee may cancel enrolment or take such other action as it considers appropriate.

+(4) No candidate shall be awarded the degree until the lapse of two academic sessions from the date of enrolment.
+The maximum candidature shall be seven sessions from the date of enrolment.